chapel-lang/chapel/doc/rst/language/spec/conversions.rst

  * implicit conversions for conditionals (:ref:`Implicit_Conversion_Conditionals`)

-If implicit conversion for a function call is allowed from type ``T1`` to type ``T2`` then implicit conversion for initialization and assignment is allowed.
+If an implicit conversion for a function call is allowed from type ``T1`` to type ``T2`` then implicit conversion for initialization and assignment is allowed.